 - Hem: to neaten a raw edge.

-Note: I have taped a big “W” on the wrong side of the fabric in this tutorial.
+Note: I taped a big “W” to show the wrong side of the fabric in this tutorial.

 Pre-wash and dry your fabric before cutting.
 This will stop any future shrinkage.